 Each year at A Life Of Peace Wellness Education Institute, we have two options for gaining certification as a Holistic Doula.
 You are welcome to attend one of our weekend retreats where we work diligently in learning both theory and hands on practices for prenatal, birth and postpartum services starting on a Friday evening and concluding Monday morning.
 The annual retreat includes lodging for out of town attendees, two meals (breakfast and lunch) and some time to relax and explore Houston.

-If you require distant learning, we also have an online course every year.
-For two consecutive weekends we meet on Saturday and Sunday in the online classroom.
-These four days of six hours of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
+If you require distant learning, we also have an online course.
+These four days of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
 The curriculum is identical to the in person classes and hands on learning assignments are given to online students for additional practice.